 It also takes a multidisciplinary approach to understand CLIL (Content and Language Integrated Learning) methodology and introduces course participants to how the theory of teaching through specific course content (academic or otherwise) can relate to their own classroom practice.
 This course includes activity planning, CLIL resources, and aids in the creation of materials for second or foreign language learners.

-By the end of the course, participants will learn the key principles of material development and integrating attractive content into effective teaching.
+By the end of the course, participants will learn the key principles of material development and integrate attractive content into effective teaching.
 They will also feel more confident with teaching their subjects to non-native speakers.

 Participants will also leave Ireland having learned more about the history, people, and places that have made Ireland a one-of-a-kind country with a unique past and present.